 Jim’s Perspectives: After traveling to 139 countries, I’ll always remember my 140th the Gambia.
 Why?
-Because I was accused of “carrying drugs” in my suitcase (and having my bag searched) and then afterwards was shook down for my Visa on Arrival in a back room in Customs.
+Because in 2017, I was accused of “carrying drugs” in my suitcase (and having my bag searched) and then afterwards was shook down for my Visa on Arrival in a back room in Customs.
 My passport was confiscated by border patrol.
 An official whispered to give him $70 USD, I countered with $28 … and he became irritated and I then countered with $60 and he relented … slipped the cash into his pocket and then stamped my passport.

 I drove through Banjul, a nondescript and lifeless town, existing only because its where the Gambian River meets the Atlantic.
 However, Gambia is best known for being a tourist destination, as European flock there during the winter months to stay in lovely beachfront resorts.
 The nicest of the resorts is the “Coco Beach”, which reminded me of some nice Jamaican resorts.